Reading – 2003

 I'm still impressed.
 He is an intelligent and perceptive writer who tackles subjects beyond the grasp of most writers.
 I've read reviews of Powers that praise his grasp of science but dis his characters.
 I entirely disagree.
 I find that he draws deep, colorful, complex characters extremely well, artfully revealing their nuances, passions, demons, strivings, and failures.

-(But then, perhaps complex characters are not want readers want: the characters in the current, long running blockbuster bestseller, The Da Vinci Code, are so shallow that cardboard exaggerates their depth.)
+(But then, perhaps complex characters are not what readers want; the characters in the current, long running blockbuster bestseller, The Da Vinci Code, are so shallow that cardboard exaggerates their depth.)

 In this story of two stories, Powers takes us deep inside the psyche of an artist trying to come to terms with her love of art and distaste for the world of art, and a hostage enduring the unendurable, dehumanizing humiliation of captivity for eternal minutes, hours, days, weeks, months, years.
 The two meet in a spectacularly imagined way, each aware of, but not quite understanding the other.